OUARED-A/LSQLv1/README.md

-## Contributing
+## Further improvements

-If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
+If you wish, you're welcome to participate in the Explain-Tun or to make suggestions !

-If you find any issue just put it in the repository issue section, thank you.
+## Authors Anonymous